Explore the region of Mount Tronador glacier with this unique 6-day hiking trip in Argentina and Chile, with Lucas, certified mountain guide.

 Our westward journey today goes across many glaciers and seracs on route to the original Tronador mountain hut, built in 1937.

-It’s a total of 4-5 hours travel time today, this route is filled with incredible scenery and unbelievable views.
+It’s a total of 8 hours of travel time today, this route is filled with incredible scenery and unbelievable views.
+Finish the journey at Vuriloche border crossing point.
+Here we camp at the Chilean border crossing cabin.

 On today’s journey (about 6 hours) we make our way to the shoreline of All Saints Lake and our boat connection to Peulla Hotel.